 Point and commit with hands

-Point and commit with hands is an input model that enables users to target, select and manipulate 2D content and 3D objects that are out of reach.
-This "far" interaction technique is unique to mixed reality, and is not a way humans naturally interact with the real world.
-For example, in the super hero movie, X-Men, the character Magneto is capable of reaching out and manipulating a far object in the distance with his hands.
-This is not something humans can do in reality.
-In both HoloLens (AR) and Mixed Reality (MR), we equip users with this magical power, breaking the physical constraint of the real world, not only to have a fun experience with holographic content but also to make user interactions more effective and efficient.
+Point and commit with hands is an input model that lets users target, select, and manipulate out of reach 2D and 3D content.
+This "far" interaction technique is unique to mixed reality because humans don't naturally interact with the real world that way.
+For example, in the super hero movie, X-Men, the character Magneto can manipulate far objects in the distance with his hands.
+This isn't something humans can do in reality.
+In both HoloLens (AR) and Mixed Reality (MR), we equip users with this magical power to break the physical constraint of the real world.
+Not only is it a fun holographic experience, but it also makes user interactions more effective and efficient.